spatie/laravel-event-sourcing/docs/using-projectors/creating-and-configuring-projectors.md

 }
 ```

-The order of the parameters giving to an event handling method like `onMoneyAdded`.
+The order of the parameters giving to an event handling method like `onMoneyAdded` does not matter.
 We'll simply pass the uuid to any arguments named `$aggregateUuid`.

 ## Manually registering event handling methods